rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 1. Select **Repositories** from the left nevigation menu.
 1. Click **Create**.
 1. Select the target, **Git repository containing Helm chart...**.
 1. You must enter a name and a Git repository URL.
 The other fields, including the description, are optional.
-Enter an alternative branch name if you don't want to pull from the default branch, `main`.
+Enter an alternative branch name if you don't want to pull from whichever branch the repo owner has set as the default.
+Usually, the default branch is named either `main` or `master`.
 1. Click **Create** to add the repository.

 After you add a chart repository to Rancher, it becomes available immediately.